-After working with the Metabones adapter for the Sony A7r with my Canon lenses for awhile, I've decided to write a review or my experiences anyway.
+After working with the Metabones adapter for the Sony A7r with my Canon lenses for a while, I’ve decided to write a review of my experiences anyway.

 From what I was reading on other Amazon reviews or video reviews of this adapter with the Sony A7r I was under the impression that this thing was perfect, that everything was great, or at least acceptable.